chainofflowers/tribes/README.md

 - A. USENET is a **public** space.
 When you are in public, **people can see you**.

 - Q. When you will finish it?
 - A. Dunno.
-I still have lot of ideas about it.
+I am still having fun with coding.
 So I will change the storage later, with a more efficient one.
 I will add a configuration web interface.
 There are many ways to do that.
 So I am still collecting ideas.

 - Q. So what's the plan?
 - A. Now we have beta0.2 .
 I will continue with beta0.X until I am sure "it just works" and the network protocol is consistent.
 Then I will do Release 1.0.
 After of this, I will add  everything I like.